Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?

 The PhysioNet Challenge 2019 data set \cite{reyna_josef_jeter_shashikumar_moody_westover_sharma_nemati_clifford_2019,reyna_josef_jeter_shashikumar_westover_nemati_clifford_sharma_2020, PhysioNet} consist of hourly clinical variables collected from intensive care unit (ICU) of two hospital systems.
-Clinical variables includes 8 vital sign, 26 laboratory values, and 6 demographic information.
+Clinical variables include 8 vital signs, 26 laboratory values, and 6 demographic information.
 The data set contains 40,336 patients with the number of rows of 1,424,171.
 With this data set, the task is to predict sepsis within 12 hours, where the onset of sepsis is defined by sepsis-3 criteria \cite{reyna_josef_jeter_shashikumar_moody_westover_sharma_nemati_clifford_2019,singer2016third}.
-Since the original data set does not contain event labels in the time window of 6 hours to 12 hours prior to the on set of sepsis, we inserted additional labels to the corresponding points.
-The number of septic patients are 2,932, accounting for 7.2\% of entire subjects.
+Since the original data set does not contain event labels in the time window of 6 hours to 12 hours prior to the onset of sepsis, we inserted additional labels to the corresponding points.
+The number of septic patients is 2,932, accounting for 7.2\% of entire subjects.

 MIMIC-III \cite{johnson2016mimic} is a multivariate clinical time series database collected at Beth Israel Deaconess Medical Center.
-We processed the data set for mortality prediction based on the method define at \cite{harutyunyan2019multitask}.
-The extracted data set contains 21,139 ICU stays where each ICU stay includes 17 clinical variables with measurement intervals of 1 hour.
-The objective is to predict in-hospital-mortality using the measurements from the first 48 hours of ICU stay.
-The number of positive case is 2,797 which is 13.2\% of the total number of patients.
+We processed the data set for mortality prediction based on the method defined at \cite{harutyunyan2019multitask}.
+The extracted data set contains 21,139 ICU stays, and each ICU stay includes 17 clinical variables with measurement intervals of 1 hour.
+The objective is to predict in-hospital mortality using the measurements from the first 48 hours of ICU stay.
+The number of positive cases is 2,797, which is 13.2\% of the total number of patients.